akashebaev-ux/wwiks/README.md

 The Success Page is displayed to the user after the enquiry form has been successfully submitted.
 Its primary purpose is to confirm that the form has been received.
 The page also includes a short message: “Thank you!
 Your form has been successfully submitted!”

 <img src="https://github.com/user-attachments/assets/d5dc4298-edc2-48f3-a763-6c0b876055c3" width="600">

+## 3.2 Future Implementations

+Due to limited knowledge of Python and JavaScript, not all identified user goals could be fully implemented.
+Nevertheless, all requirements deemed essential for PP1 were completed within the project timeframe.

+Future enhancements could include the development of interactive website templates and drag-and-drop buttons, potentially incorporating an interactive map to provide users with clearer geographical information.

+Another enhancement under consideration is the addition of JavaScript-based backend features for login and banking on the pricing and login/sign-up pages.

 ## 4. Technologies Used